 Plot – In ancient China, a group of European mercenaries encounters a secret army that maintains and defends the Great Wall of China against a horde of monstrous creatures – The Great War.

 Released – 2016

-Nevertheless, The Great War is not a bad movie and the makers showed plenty of ambition, it’s just a shame that these ambitions were held back a convoluted plot that you will have no doubt seen done better in other films.
-Entertaining but not spectacular. ★★★☆☆
+Nevertheless, The Great Wall is not a terrible movie, and the makers showed plenty of ambition, it’s just a shame that these ambitions were held back by a convoluted plot you will have no doubt seen done better in other films.
+Entertaining, but not spectacular.